-In 1925, the Fort Worth and Denver South Plains (FW&DSP) Railway was chartered to build branch lines in the Panhandle that would route cotton and other freight to its parent railroad, the FW&DC.
+In 1925, the Fort Worth and Denver South Plains (FW&DSP) Railway was chartered to build branch lines in the Panhandle, primarily to serve the cotton business for its parent railroad, the FW&DC.
 The town of Estelline on the FW&DC was chosen as the initial connecting point, and the new line was built west from there, eventually passing through Plainview and reaching Dimmit in 1928.
 In Plainview, the FW&DSP crossed the P&NT (P&SF) at grade.
 In addition to an interlocker in Plainview, the FW&DSP also needed an interlocker in Lubbock at another branch line crossing of the P&SF.
 FW&DSP's application to the Railroad Commission of Texas (RCT) proposed that the interlockers at Plainview and Lubbock be jointly authorized as the first automatic interlockers in Texas, and the first interlockers that would not have derails.
 The RCT held a hearing in Austin on March 31, 1930 to discuss the proposal and, on May 1, 1930, issued an order granting the request.
 The order was conditioned on RCT's final approval of some specific revisions to the signal plan, and it mandated a speed limit across the interlockers of 20 miles per hour.
 The order cites American Railway Association research in favor of eliminating derails from all interlockers, and notes that 121 automatic interlockers were in operation across the U.S. without any reported accident attributable to interlocker automation.
 The Lubbock interlocker, Tower 141, was installed on February 12, 1931.
 Tower 142 began operation in Plainview on March 16, 1931.

 RCT records show that there was a substantial delay in the approval process for Plainview and Lubbock interlockers.
 There are 19 interlockers with numbers higher than 142 that have precise commissioning dates in 1930 or earlier, months or years before 141 and 142 were installed.
 Generally, interlocker numbers were assigned by RCT at the time the application was received; this provided a convenient reference for design and approval documentation and correspondence.
 Since Tower 144 (to cite one example) was commissioned on May 29, 1928, its application had to be much earlier, perhaps in 1927.
 This implies a 1927 or earlier date for the initial application for the Lubbock and Plainview interlockers.
 Yet, the hearing to discuss the automatic interlocker proposal did not occur until at least two and half years later.
 It's certainly possible that the railroads began with a proposal for traditional interlockers and then revised the proposal for automatic interlockers.
 It is also possible that the railroads' decision to propose automatic interlockers was motivated by a suggestion from the RCT engineering staff wanting to advance the state of the art for interlockers in Texas.
 We do not have additional documentation of these deliberations, but we do have the RCT order authorizing the automatic interlockers for Plainview and Lubbock.